swissrouting/swissrouting.github.io/nostr.md

 See [this guide](https://github.com/vishalxl/nostr_console/discussions/31) for suggestions about how to get started using Nostr.

-## nostr-ts-relay
+## nostream

 ### Setting Up

-One of the most popular relay implementations is [nostr-ts-relay](https://github.com/Cameri/nostr-ts-relay).
+One of the most popular relay implementations is [nostream](https://github.com/Cameri/nostream).
 You can install it on your system by following the [excellent guide by André Neves](https://andreneves.xyz/p/set-up-a-nostr-relay-server-in-under).

 ### Installing as a Service